laroche/tastyworks-pnl/README.md

 - If a long option is assigned, the option buy price should be added to the stock price.
 This is currently not done, but we print a warning message for this case for manual adjustments in this rather rare case.
+- If you sell one option and then buy two of the same options, this transaction should be split for a short option trade and a long option trade for German taxes.
+This is currently not done, but maybe the checks for the yearly tax report will not work in this case.
+A real check and split of the transactions needs to be added.
 - If option writing is cash-settled, the cash-settlement needs to go into "Termingeschäftsverluste".
 - REITs should not be normal stocks, but go into the "Topf Sonstiges".
 Classify REITs accordingly.
 - Print header with explanation of transaction output.